Revenge Is a Dish Best Served Three Times

 "Revenge Is a Dish Best Served Three Times" is the eleventh episode of the eighteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on January 28, 2007.
-It was written by Joel H. Cohen, and directed by Michael Polcino.
+The episode was written by Joel H. Cohen and directed by Michael Polcino.

+In this episode, three stories are told about revenge as Homer seeks it after the Rich Texan cuts off the Simpsons' car on their way to their vacation.
+The episode received mixed reviews.

 Plot

 After the Simpsons' car is cut off by the Rich Texan while driving to the airport for their Miami vacation, Homer's motivation for revenge prompts his family to tell three stories concerning vengeance, hoping to convince Homer that pursuing revenge is not a good idea.

 The Count of Monte Fatso

 Marge tells a cautionary tale of revenge taking place in 19th century France, parodying the 1844 novel The Count of Monte Cristo by Alexandre Dumas.

 Moe breaks up the marriage of Homer and Marge by framing Homer as an English traitor.
 Moe marries Marge, and Homer, now in a French prison, swears revenge.
 His cellmate, Mr. Burns, leads him to a buried treasure.
 With its riches, Homer becomes the Count of Monte Cristo.
 Five years later, he kills Moe with a homemade machine, expecting Marge to take him back.
-Marge angrily rebuffs him, showing him the triplets she had with Moe.
+The latter angrily rebuffs him, showing him the triplets she had with Moe.

 At the end of the story, Marge's explanation is that revenge can lead to misery and sadness.
-However, Homer ignores her.
+However, she finds that Homer had got distracted from her story by the car radio, requiring another story.